Hungry Healthy Happy

 All the ingredients needed for this recipe with text overlay labels.

-• Puff pastry - Yes, we cheated and used store bought puff pastry.
+• Puff pastry - Yes, we "cheated" and used store bought puff pastry to make this Christmas tree pastry.
 Honestly, we can't taste the difference from homemade and using ready rolled sheets of puff pastry makes this such an easy and quick recipe.
-By all means, make your own pastry if you have time.
+By all means, make your own puff pastry if you have time.

 • Nutella - When it comes to chocolate spread, it has to be Nutella.
 The flavour is just like no other and at Christmas time we like to go all out.
-In fact, we usually buy one of those big catering sized jars of Nutella at Christmas because we use so much of it.
+In fact, we usually buy one of those big catering sized jars of Nutella at Christmas because we use so much of it and make this Nutella tree so often.
 However, any chocolate spread will work here.
 But, because it is the star flavour, try to use the best quality that you can.
+You could make your own healthier Nutella.

-• Egg - The pastry is egg washed before going in the oven and it helps to get the pastry really nice and golden.
+• Egg - The pastry is egg washed before going into the oven and it helps to get the pastry really nice and golden.

 • Icing sugar - A dusting of icing sugar on top just adds to the Christmas vibes, but it is totally optional.